 Processing speed in part determines how long it takes information to be called up from long-term memory.
 Slowed processing means information in working memory deteriorates while it waits for information from long-term memory to arrive, while faster processing (recalling memorized information like your times tables, letter and number recognition) means that working memory (and the skills that draw upon it like reading and math) is more effective.

-Improvements in processing speed support gains in working memory, which support developments in fluid intelligence, although this is not a simple step-wise process.
+Improvements in processing speed support gains in working memory, which support developments in fluid intelligence.

 Gemm Learning uses brain-based software to improve working memory and related skills.
 The idea that gains in working memory will impact IQ has been confirmed in research studies.